 To better preserve your smile and facial structure, we encourage a graft after every extraction.
 When you have a tooth or teeth extracted—whether it be due to decay, abscess, gum disease or injury—it is in your best interest to preserve as much of your underlying jawbone as possible.
 From the time the teeth are removed, significant degeneration of the surrounding bone begins to take place.
 The amount of shrinkage is unpredictable.
 Many times the amount of remaining bone shrinks rapidly at first, followed by a more slowly progressing shrinking that occurs over the years afterwards.
 This shrinking is a natural process, however it is an undesirable result of removing your tooth.

 There is a special type of bone surrounding your teeth.
 This bone is called alveolar bone, and exists solely to support your teeth.
-When a tooth is lost for whatever reason, the body's natural response is to begin resorbing or getting rid of the bone in the area because it is no longer needed to hold the tooth in place.
-Your "melting away" of bone occurs in two dimensions.
+When a tooth is lost for whatever reason, the body’s natural response is to begin resorbing or getting rid of the bone in the area because it is no longer needed to hold the tooth in place.
+Your “melting away” of bone occurs in three dimensions.
 The first is loss of horizontal width caused by the collapse of the bone surrounding the socket.
 This makes the remaining ridge narrower than when your tooth was present.
 The second is a loss of vertical height.
-This makes your remaining bone less "tall."
+This makes your remaining bone less “tall.”
 This process is faster in areas where you wear a partial or complete denture.

 You will have several choices of how you can replace the newly missing teeth.
 All of the options rely on bone support and bone contour for the best function and esthetics.
 Here is a list of the possible options: